What about Church Music?

 Here, I think, we have the secret.
 Whatever reaches the heart,

-touches every part.
 Christianity reaches into all of life and

 becomes a part of everything we do.
 And because Christianity